design-juspay/Blend-v1/memory-bank/systemPatterns.md

 - **Type aliases over interfaces: Use `type` instead of `interface` for component props and other type definitions to prevent accidental declaration merging and maintain clearer intent.**
 - Accessibility-first approach: All components include proper ARIA attributes and follow semantic markup patterns.
 - DRY code implementation: Extract repetitive code into reusable functions and shared types.
+- **Flexible hook design: Hooks are designed to be reusable across components with flexible typing and consistent API patterns.**

 ## Component Relationships
 - All components consume foundation tokens for consistency.